tannerabread/folder-content-spitter-outter/README.md

 - **Output contents of filtered files** into a single file with markdown code block formatting.
 - **Highlight syntax** based on file extensions (e.g., `.js`, `.py`, `.ts`).
 - **Exclude large or unnecessary files** from being processed.
+- **Optionally disable `.gitignore`**: By default, the tool respects `.gitignore` in addition to the `.foldercontentspitteroutterignore` file, but you can disable this with `--no-gitignore`.
-- **Print the directory tree** at the top of the output before applying filters using the `--print-tree` flag.
+- **Print the directory tree**: You can print the full directory tree at the top of the output file with the `--print-tree` option, with or without `.gitignore` filtering.
-- **Filter-only mode**: Specify if only certain files/folders should be included with `--filter-only`.

-### Why Use FCSO?

-If you've ever needed to combine files into a single document for processing or sharing while avoiding unnecessary files, FCSO is perfect for you.
-It automates the process of file filtering and content extraction, so you can focus on your work without manually traversing folders and excluding irrelevant files.

 ---

 ## Features

 - **.foldercontentspitteroutterignore**: Like `.gitignore`, this file allows you to specify files and folders that should always be excluded from processing.
-- **Command-line filtering**: You can pass specific files or folders to include dynamically, after respecting the `.foldercontentspitteroutterignore` file.
+- **Command-line filtering**: You can pass specific files or folders to include dynamically, after respecting both `.gitignore` and `.foldercontentspitteroutterignore` by default.
 - **Automatic markdown formatting**: Outputs the contents of filtered files into a single file formatted in markdown with code blocks.
 - **Dynamic syntax highlighting**: Detects and highlights code based on file extensions (e.g., JavaScript, Python, CSS).
-- **Alias for ease of use**: You can automatically alias this tool to `fcso` on installation for quick access.
-- **Print the directory tree**: Use the `--print-tree` option to include the full directory tree at the top of the output file before filtering.
+- **Print the directory tree**: Use the `--print-tree` option to print the directory tree at the top of the output file, with or without `.gitignore` filtering.
-- **Filter-only mode**: When using `--filter-only`, only the files/folders specified via command-line will be included in the output.
-Without it, additional files will be included on top of the specified ones.
+- **Disable `.gitignore`**: You can bypass `.gitignore` by using the `--no-gitignore` flag.
+By default, the tool respects `.gitignore` and excludes files listed there, along with any specified in `.foldercontentspitteroutterignore`.

 ---